-87. Plaintiffs incorporate the preceding paragraphs as though set forth herein.
-88. ERISA § 404(a)(1), 29 U.S.C. § 1104(a)(1), requires that a fiduciary discharge his or her duties with respect to a plan solely in the interest of the participants and beneficiaries, (A) for the exclusive purpose of providing benefits to participants and the beneficiaries of the Plan, and (B) with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims.

-89. A fiduciary's duties of loyalty and prudence include a duty to disclose and inform.
-These duties not only require that a fiduciary comply with the disclosure provisions in Title I of ERISA, but also require: (a) a negative duty not to misinform; (2) an affirmative duty to inform when the fiduciary knows or should know that silence might be harmful; and (3) a duty to convey complete and accurate information material to the circumstances of participants and beneficiaries.

-90. Save Mart breached these duties as to Plaintiffs and the Class by misrepresenting that the company would provide health care benefits to eligible retirees and their spouses that were as good or better than those enjoyed by UFCW members, including by misrepresenting the duration of retiree and spousal medical benefits as lasting until the death of the retiree.
-These breaches occurred and continued from the inception of the Plan up through the date that Save Mart announced it was terminating the HRA benefit in April 2022.
-Plaintiffs and other employees relied on Save Mart's misrepresentations to their detriment.
+- 94. Plaintiffs incorporate the preceding paragraphs as though set forth herein. - 95.
+ERISA § 404(a)(1), 29 U.S.C. § 1104(a)(1), requires that a fiduciary discharge his or her duties with respect to a plan solely in the interest of the participants and beneficiaries, (A) for the exclusive purpose of providing benefits to participants and the beneficiaries of the Plan, and (B) with the care, skill, prudence and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims. - 96.
+A fiduciary's duties of loyalty and prudence include a duty to disclose and inform.
+These duties not only require that a fiduciary comply with the disclosure provisions in Title I of ERISA, but also require: (a) a negative duty not to misinform; (2) an affirmative duty to inform when the fiduciary knows or should know that silence might be harmful; and (3) a duty to convey complete and accurate information material to the circumstances of participants and beneficiaries. - 97.
+Save Mart breached these duties as to Plaintiffs and the Class by misrepresenting that the company would provide health care benefits to eligible retirees and their spouses that were as good or better than those enjoyed by UFCW members, including by misrepresenting the duration of retiree medical benefits as lasting until the death of the retiree.
+These breaches occurred and continued from the inception of the Plan up through the date that Save Mart announced it was terminating the HRA benefit on April 22, 2022.
+Plaintiffs and other employees relied on Save Mart's misrepresentations to their detriment. - 98.
+ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), authorizes a plan participant to bring a civil action to obtain appropriate equitable relief to redress violations of ERISA, including Save

-91. ERISA § 502(a)(3), 29 U.S.C. § 1102(a)(3), authorizes a plan participant to bring a civil action to obtain appropriate equitable relief to redress violations of ERISA, including Save Mart's breaches of its fiduciary duties under ERISA § 401(a)(1), 29 U.S.C. § 1104(a)(1).
+Mart's breaches of its fiduciary duties under ERISA § 401(a)(1), 29 U.S.C. § 1104(a)(1).

-92. Under ERISA § 502(a)(3), 29 U.S.C. § 1102(a)(3), Plaintiffs and the Class are entitled to: have the Plan reformed to reflect Save Mart's repeated promise to provide benefits as good or better than the union's and to reflect Save Mart's repeated promise that retiree medical benefits, including the HRA benefit for retirees and their spouses specifically, would last until the death of the retiree; and/or have Save Mart pay an equitable surcharge or restitution to compensate Plaintiffs and the Class for the loss of retiree medical benefits and the HRA benefit specifically and the retirement decisions they made based on Defendant's misrepresentations.
-For Subclass Members, this includes lost earnings due to their falsely induced early retirement.
+99. Under ERISA § 502(a)(3), 29 U.S.C. § 1132(a)(3), Plaintiffs and the Class are entitled to: have the Plan reformed to reflect Save Mart's repeated promise to provide benefits as good or better than the union's and to reflect Save Mart's repeated promise that retiree medical benefits, including the HRA benefit for retirees and their spouses specifically, would last until the death of the retiree; and/or have Save Mart pay an equitable surcharge or restitution to compensate Plaintiffs and the Class for the loss of retiree medical benefits and the HRA benefit specifically and the retirement decisions they made based on Defendant's misrepresentations.